Prescription Drug Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Dangers of Long-Term Prescription Drug Use

 Many long-term substance use disorder sufferers experience liver and kidney damage.
 They may also suffer damage to the heart, lungs, and brain.
-Once this damage occurs, it is usually impossible to reverse it.
+Once this damage occurs, it is usually hard to reverse it.
 Opioid painkillers and benzos like Xanax® are especially harmful to the brain.

 Mixing Prescription Drugs with Other Substances